On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Related Work

-Recently, Koopman operator theory has been applied to various robotic systems.
-It has been shown that learning Koopman operators can enable model-based control of differential drive mobile robots~\cite{abraham2017model}, and data-driven control of spherical and serial-link manipulator robots~\cite{Abraham2019ActiveKoopman}.
-Recent approaches have also shown that it is possible to model and control a soft robot manipulator using Koopman operator \cite{bruder2019modeling,Bruder2021Soft}.
-However, the robotic systems investigated in these works are low-dimensional and have limited DOFs.
-In contrast, our work is focused on evaluating the effectiveness of Koopman operators in learning skills for a high-dimensional robotic system with more complex dynamics (e.g. a multi-finger dexterous hand).
-Further, prior works have not presented rigorous comparisons of their Koopman-based methods against SOTA learning methods built upon neural network architectures.
-As such, we do not yet fully understand the benefits of leveraging Koopman operator when comparing to SOTA learning approaches, and the circumstances under which these benefits hold.
-In our work, we thoroughly evaluate KODex against SOTA imitation learning methods within the context of four dexterous manipulation tasks in terms of various performance metrics.
+\textbf{Koopman Operators in Robotics}: Recently, Koopman operator theory has proven beneficial in various robotic systems, such as differential drive robots~\cite{abraham2017model}, spherical and serial-link manipulators~\cite{Abraham2019ActiveKoopman}, autonomous excavators~\cite{Sotiropoulos2022Bucket, Selby2021Excavation}, and soft robotic manipulators~\cite{bruder2019modeling,Bruder2021Soft}.
+However, the systems investigated in these works are low-dimensional.
+In contrast, our work is focused on evaluating the effectiveness of Koopman operators in learning skills for a high-dimensional system with complex dynamics (i.e., a multi-fingered hand).
+Further, prior works have not sufficiently investigated the relative benefits of leveraging Koopman operators over SOTA neural network-based approaches, and the circumstances under which these benefits hold.
+In our work, we thoroughly evaluate KODex against SOTA imitation learning methods within the context of multiple dexterous manipulation tasks.